rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 On an occasional weekend, things get too intense.
 Godzilla has to get out of the lab.
 His roommate has been very kind to take him to places, because godzilla does not know how to drive.
 Afterall, Godzilla is not invincible: there are things he cannot do alone.
 In return, Godzilla buys his roomate food.
 Food for the car's gas is the deal.
 Roommate happy, godzilla happy.
 Their wallet is happy.
 Win Win.

 Godzillas roommate is called a soumik-ghosh.
 He comes from west of bengal, a bengal tiger you know.
 But roomate always angry.
 He wants to be called S-(how)-mik instead of S-oumik.
 Godzilla has no idea why people dont keep their names like they want it to be pronounced.
+But angry roommate means, no car.
+So godzilla careful.

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->
     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\dino4.png" style="width: 50%; height: auto;"> <!-- Image width is 50% of its parent -->